 The manual part in \cref{code:example1} is removed, the variable \lstinline{ki} is set to \lstinline{ki=0} at time $t=10$ to introduce the P-controller, and it is set to \lstinline{ki=0.667} at $t=21$ to go back to the PI-controller again.
-At $t=1$ and $t=15$ setpoint changes are introduces by setting \lstinline{r=3} and \lstinline{r=1}, respectively, in a similar way as shown in \cref{code:basicloop} in code lines 15-18.
-Moreover, the following changes are required at the initialisation section: \lstinline{y=1.0}, \lstinline{u=1.0}, \lstinline{u0=2.0}, \lstinline{r=1.0}, and \lstinline{mode="AUTO"}.

-This example is also used to evaluate the rate limitation option. \Cref{fig:example2_rate_limitation} shows the same simulation results presented in \cref{fig:example2} but for a rate limit of 0.1, which also corresponds to the sampling time used for this simulation.
+At $t=1$ and $t=15$ setpoint changes are introduced by setting \lstinline{r=3} and \lstinline{r=1}, respectively, in a similar way as shown in \cref{code:basicloop} on \lines{blsp}{blspend}.
+Moreover, the following changes are required at the initialisation section: \lstinline{y=1.0}, \lstinline{u=1.0}, \lstinline{u0=2.0}, \lstinline{r=1.0}, and \lstinline{mode=AUTO}.
+This example is also used to evaluate the rate limitation option. \Cref{fig:example2_rate_limitation} shows the same simulation results presented in \cref{fig:example2} but for a rate limit of 1.
 As observed at time instants $t=1$, $t=10$, and $t=15$, the changes of the control signal are now limited and thus a slower response is obtained according to the rate limitation imposed.
-For this simulation, rate limitation variables must be modified in the code by setting \lstinline{dumin=-0.1} and \lstinline{dumax=0.1} in the initialisation section.
+For this simulation, rate limitation variables must be modified in the code by setting \lstinline{dumin=-1} and \lstinline{dumax=1} in the initialisation section.